Boeing to pay bonuses to aircraft workers for 2013 performance

-NEW YORK, Jan 30 (Reuters) - Boeing Co said on Thursday it would pay bonuses to engineers, machinists and other employees in response to the company’s strong 2013 performance.
+NEW YORK (Reuters) - Boeing Co (BA.N) said on Thursday it would pay bonuses to engineers, machinists and other employees in response to the company’s strong 2013 performance.

 The payouts are “among the highest-ever levels” paid to non-represented employees and engineers and technicians represented by the Society of Professional Engineering Employees in Aerospace (SPEEA).